 9. Use contrasting colours

 For your message to stand out a high level of contrast between the background and text is vital.
 Either go for a light background with dark text, or a dark background with white text.
 If you have a patterned background try putting a block of colour behind the text to ensure it stands out.
 Remember that colours don’t always look the same on a big screen as they do on your laptop.
 If you can test where you’ll be presenting: then do it.
 Avoid light greens (and yellow obviously) on white backgrounds.
 They are often hard to see when projected.
+More guidance on colours and accessibility.

 10. Less is not always more